kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 80: February 10, 2020

+**Today's Progress**: Continued The Modern React Bootcamp.
+Worked on the section about React Events and started a repo to get deeper in  my Angular studies.

+**Thoughts**: I've been learning a lot about Angular and there are some things that I think are better than in React but it's soon to have a strong opinion.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/react-bootcamp-code/commit/9b1e09d0b536dbb172538031f82f3329c3caa139)

+---

 ### Day 79: February 9, 2020

 **Today's Progress**: Continued The Modern React Bootcamp.
 Finished Color Boxes project and started section 10.